General Transfer Questions

-A: Oregon State University accepts for credit toward a baccalaureate degree all college transfer work completed at an Oregon or other regionally accredited community college up to 124 lower-division quarter credits.
+A: Oregon State University accepts college transfer work from all regionally accredited institutions.
+The amount of accepted transfer credits towards a baccalaureate degree is up to 135 lower-division quarter credits.
 Students are encouraged to work with the relevant academic unit to ensure that transfer credits meet department and college requirements for the degree.

 Oregon State University will grant 1.00 quarter credit for the course HHS 241 Lifetime Fitness Lab.
 For HHS 241 credit to be granted, please submit either the DD214 or an official ACE transcript.
 Credit will also be granted if one of the following military science courses has been completed successfully: Physical Fitness, Physical Education, or Physical Conditioning.
 To receive credit, please submit an official transcript from the institution.